sparkwglebgorev/escpos-netprinter-xtd/README.md

 ## Limits
 This docker image is not to be exposed on a public network (see [known issues](#known-issues))

 A print cannot last longer than 10 seconds.
-This timeout could be changed at some point, or made configurable.
+This timeout could be changed in the code, or made configurable at some later point.

 ## Quick start